-For the reasons set out in this report, FSANZ decided to prepare a draft variation to the Code (Attachment A) to permit the enzyme, alpha-amylase (EC 3.2.1.1) sourced from a GM B. licheniformis containing the alpha amylase gene from a Cytophaga species, to be used as a processing aid in brewing, the production of potable alcohol and starch processing.
+For the reasons set out in this report and the SD, FSANZ decided to prepare a draft variation to the Code (Attachment A) to permit the enzyme beta-amylase (EC 3.2.1.2) from a GM strain of B. licheniformis containing the beta-amylase gene from P. flexa (basionym B. flexus) to be used as a processing aid in starch processing for maltose syrup production.
+The term 'basionym' means the original name on which the new name is based.

 If approved, the proposed permission would be subject to the condition that the maximum permitted level of this enzyme that may be present in the food is consistent with GMP.

-The conclusions from the risk and technical assessment were that the proposed use of the enzyme is technically justified and there were no safety concerns associated with its proposed use.
+The conclusions from the risk and technical assessment were that the proposed use of the enzyme is technologically justified and there were no safety concerns associated with its proposed use.